nerissa29/reading-notes/class-13.md

 #### What information should not be stored in local storage?

+The PII (Personally Identifiable Authentication), user's data session, and authorization tokens are one of the critical information that shouldn't be stored in local storage.
+This is something that shouldn't be shared publicly.
+Information that is safe for public can be stored in local storage.

+#### Local storage can store what type of data?
+How would you convert it to that type before storing?

 [^1]: [Local Storage And How To Use It On Websites](https://www.smashingmagazine.com/2010/10/local-storage-and-how-to-use-it/)